AndreaSilva/LSB/Piloto_Dengue/data/Base_Datos/Base_Datos_Dengue/README.md

  - "APPROXIMATE" indicates that the returned result is approximate.

 **16.** location formatted (`formatted_country`):
-Description of name place found for Google Maps for each original place of the database.
+Description of name place found on Google Maps for each original place of the database.

 **17.** Comments (`Comments`):
 Orginal column downloaded from the genbank with the information of country, locality, month and year of registration, as well as the source of isolation of each sample